ajmolstad/MSRL/README.md

 # MSRL
 An R package for fitting the multivariate square-root lasso estimator as described in the article [New insights for the multivariate square-root lasso](https://www.jmlr.org/papers/volume23/20-064/20-064.pdf).
+Please contact [amolstad@umn.edu](mailto:amolstad@umn.edu) with any comments or questions.

 ### Citation instructions
 If you use any of the software from this repository, please cite the article linked above.
 The bibtex entry is